Cloud Architecture Fundamentals (Intro to Kubernetes)

 How Kubernetes Works

-Containers and Container runtime address the problem of sharing computing resources efficiently.
-But something needs to manage the containers.
-Kubernetes provides a system to manage the containerized resources.
+Containers and container runtime modules address the problem of sharing computing resources efficiently.
+Something needs to manage the containers and that’s Kubernetes.
 Kubernetes provides a framework to ensure the resiliency and scalability of the containerized resources.
 Kubernetes manages container scaling, failover, deployments, and more.

 Key features provided by Kubernetes (extracted from Kubernetes.IO)